 A recent online platform “allows young Greek teenagers and adults from the age of 18 to 25 who get vaccinated to receive a prepaid card with 150 Euros of credit.
 They can use the credit for accommodation, travel, music events, cinemas, and visits to archeological sites”.

 “Tourism accounts for a fifth of the Greek economy, and the country was hoping for a recovery this summer, after a historic low number of visitors and revenue in 2020, due to the covid pandemic.”
 BalkanInsight

-Of course, I’m fully vaccinated, or I wouldn’t be traveling, but Greece’s changing covid status in the EU can affect my ability to travel to the Czech Republic.
-I only have a few days left in Greece, but it’s something I’m monitoring closely.
-I may be required to present both a negative PCR test and proof of vaccination.
+Of course I’m fully vaccinated, or I wouldn’t be traveling, but Greece’s changing covid status in the EU can affect my ability to travel to other countries, like Czech Republic.
+I only have a few more days in Greece, but it’s something I’m monitoring closely.
+I may be required to present both a negative PCR test and proof of vaccination to enter Czech Republic.

 August Covid Restrictions

 In August, to contain the spread of Covid-19, Greece “imposed a nighttime curfew and banned music concerts on two popular tourist islands”.
 The restrictions muddle attempts to “rebuild a tourist sector hard hit by the coronavirus pandemic, while the country experiences a protracted heatwave and battles massive, devastating wildfires”.